JennyP21/game-hub/README.md

 # Game Hub

 Welcome to Game Hub!
-Visit our live website at http://gamehub.jennypatel.dev/
+Visit my live website at http://gamehub.jennypatel.dev/

 This projects has a variety of games for a gamer.
 It has various ways to sort, filter and search a game.
 We can filter a game by Genre and Platform.
 It can also be sorted by Relevance, Popularity, name and various other ways.
 Also, a user can directly search his favourite game from the search bar.